dmbarbour/glas/docs/GlasDesign.md

  * *local:String* - search files and subfolders local to file currently being compiled.
 * **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, so that it can be flexibly extended with metadata.
 Response is unit.
 Behavior depends on development environment, e.g. might print the message to stderr with color based on level.

-### Useful Languages

-First, developing a few data-entry languages early on could be very convenient.
-For example, we could support `.txt` files that verify unicode input, remove the byte order mark, convert to UTF-8, and perhaps even detect language and run a spellcheck and grammar check.
-We could support JSON, MsgPack, Cap'n Proto, SQLite, or [Glas Object](GlasObject.md) files for structured data entry.

-For programming languages, perhaps some programmers would favor a more Lisp-like or C-like syntax.
-But I'm also very interested in structured programming, where our programs are recorded into a database.

 ## Automated Testing

 Static assertions when compiling modules are useful for automated testing.
 However, build-time is deterministic and under pressure to resolve swiftly.
 This leaves an open niche for long-running or non-deterministic tests, such as overnight fuzz-testing.
 Use of a non-deterministic 'fork' effect would be useful for testing: